dylan-lang/opendylan/documentation/library-reference/source/dylan/index.rst

 The Dylan language is described in `The Dylan Reference Manual
 <http://opendylan.org/books/drm/>`_ by Andrew Shalit (Addison-Wesley,
 1996).
-We call this book “the DRM” hereafter.
+We call this book "the DRM" hereafter.

 Open Dylan provides an implementation of the Dylan language described by the DRM, with a few exceptions that are documented in